memfault/interrupt/_drafts/gdbundle.md

 Within the past year, I've worked with four different microcontroller stacks, seven different Real-Time Operating Systems (RTOS's), and a handful of common low-level software libraries including Mbed TLS, the NRF5 SDK, the WICED Wi-Fi Stack, and many vendor SDK's.
 Tens of thousands of developers use each one of these stacks/libraries, and every single one of them has to manually debug each module by hand by using GDB's print functionality or writing their own scripts.

 This is why embedded developers often choose to use proprietary debuggers over GDB, despite their cost and clunkiness.
-They have these debugging utilities built in or allow extensions to be integrated and sold[^code_confidence], even though the software backing them isn't all that complex.
+They have these debugging utilities built-in or allow extensions to be integrated and sold[^code_confidence], even though the software backing them isn't all that complex.

 ### More Customization

 GDB is a professional tool used tens of thousands of developers.
-No two people use GDB exactly the same way and they shouldn't be required to.
+No two people use GDB the same way and they shouldn't be required to.
 Given these facts, GDB should be able to adapt to each developer's use case and empower them to do their job.
 The use cases for GDB span from reverse engineering binaries, debugging embedded software running on hardware connected over USB, to debugging super computers half-way across the world.